Overview

 Step 3: Cut the Birdsmouth Seat

-The birdsmouth cut is the notch where a rafter seats onto the wall's top plate, and it must be cut at the correct angle (matching your pitch) with enough remaining wood below the cut โ the heel โ to keep the rafter structurally sound at its bearing point.
+The birdsmouth cut is the notch where a rafter seats onto the wall's top plate.
+It needs to be cut at the correct angle, matching your pitch, with enough wood left below the cut, the heel, to keep the rafter structurally sound at its bearing point.

-The Birdsmouth Cut Calculator calculates the correct seat angle and heel depth from your pitch and wall thickness.
+The Birdsmouth Cut Calculator works out the correct seat angle and heel depth from your pitch and wall thickness.

 Step 4: Handle Special Roof Shapes and Trusses

 Not every roof is a simple gable.
-Gambrel roofs (the classic barn shape) use two different pitches per side, requiring two separate rafter calculations.
-Prefabricated trusses, unlike site-cut rafters, are engineered as a complete span system and calculated differently โ as spacing and span requirements rather than individual component lengths.
+Gambrel roofs, the classic barn shape, use two different pitches per side, so they need two separate rafter calculations.
+Prefabricated trusses work differently from site-cut rafters too.
+They're engineered as a complete span system and calculated as spacing and span requirements rather than individual component lengths.

 The Gambrel Roof Calculator handles the dual-pitch case, and the Roof Truss Calculator sizes truss spacing for a full-span design.